MoamenAlaa0/LeetCode-Free-SQL-Problems/README.md

 # LeetCode Free SQL Problems and Solutions

 Solutions for all free SQL problems on LeetCode using MySQL and SQL-Server.
-And I've summed up the basics of [Window Functions](Window_Functions_Summary/README.md)
+And I've summed up the basics of [Window Functions](Window_Functions_Summary/README.md) for helping to solve the problems.

 |    | Title                                                      | Difficulty | Solution |
 |----|------------------------------------------------------------|------------|----------|